shubhvjain/eu-energy-data/README.md

-# eu-energy-data
+# EU Energy Data
-Gathering and analyzing electricity generation data from the ENTSO-E portal
+Gathering and analyzing electricity generation data from the ENTSO-E portal.

 ## Setup